Vector graphics

 Technical drawing of a USB dongle and ports

-The above diagram explains how to connect a mouse to a smart TV.
+The diagram above explains how to connect a mouse to a smart TV.

-I completed it on 5 April 2025.
+I completed this artwork on 5 April 2025.

 Schrödinger's cat